samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 <img alt="Hyperlambda Evaluator" title="Hyperlambda Evaluator" src="https://servergardens.files.wordpress.com/2020/05/evaluator.png" />

-Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code, sequentially, assuming all of your nodes are referencing a `ISlot` class, unless the node's name starts with a _"."_.
+Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code, sequentially, assuming all of your nodes are referencing a `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.

 ## Hyperlambda structure